For those that are ready to hop on the NFT train, check out our guide to minting NFTs yourself.

 Should You Create an NFT?

 Judging by the explanation above, there are benefits of creating the NFT version of your digital or real-world content or item.
-Creating an NFT gives you more control over your intellectual property and offers unregulated access to a global network of art and other digital item collectors.
+Minting an NFT gives you more control over your intellectual property and offers unregulated access to a global network of art and other digital item collectors.
 Think of NFT as a much-needed gateway to a democratized market for owning, selling and buying rare and unique digital assets.

-How to Create an NFT
+How to Make an NFT

-Now that you are ready to create an NFT, you should get familiar with some factors that could sway your decision on where and how to create your first NFT.
+Now that you are ready to create an NFT, you should get familiar with some factors that could sway your decision on where and how to mint your first NFT.
 The first thing to have at the back of your mind is that several blockchains support the NFT token standard.
 The list includes:

 Once you mint your NFT on any of the blockchains listed above, it is most likely impossible to transfer them or sell them on other blockchains.
 Hence, take the time to research the pros and cons of each blockchain’s NFT ecosystem before making a decision.
 For this guide, we will explore the minting procedure for NFTs on Ethereum.